venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/metadata-node-ids4.md

  [IDOC_REL_NO] = The IDOC release number; for example 46A, 46B, or 620.

 ## Metadata Search Node IDs
- Metadata search is a powerful feature that the [!INCLUDE[afproductnamelong](../../includes/afproductnamelong-md.md)] surfaces as part of its **IMetadataRetrievalContract** interface.
-The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] uses this feature to support searching the following SAP artifacts.
+ Metadata search is a powerful feature that the [!INCLUDE [afproductnamelong](../../includes/afproductnamelong-md.md)] surfaces as part of its <strong>IMetadataRetrievalContract</strong> interface.
+The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] uses this feature to support searching the following SAP artifacts.

 |Artifact Display Name|Node ID|Description|
 |---------------------------|-------------|-----------------|